abhidesikan/madras-medley/content/book-reviews/india-bharat-pakistan.md

 ---
-title: "India, Bhārat and Pakistan : The Constitutional Journey of a Sandwiched Civilization"
+title: "India, Bhārat and Pakistan : The Constitutional Journey of a Sandwiched Civilization - Review by Abhishek Desikan"
 date: 2023-03-27T18:25:35-07:00
 draft: false
 ---